tongxin13598/hueblocks/README.md

 <p align=center><a href="https://1280px.github.io/hueblocks"><img src="https://raw.githubusercontent.com/1280px/hueblocks/master/readme-pic.png"></a><br>
 <i>Create beautiful block gradients in a few clicks! <a href="https://1280px.github.io/hueblocks">Web version available here</a></i></p>

-HueBlocks is an online Minecraft block gradients generator powered by jQuery, Python and cinnamon latte.
+<b>HueBlocks is an online Minecraft block gradients generator powered by jQuery, Python and cinnamon latte. </b>
 <br>It's really simple to use: just enter two colours on a gradient bar and press the Big Black Button.
-Additionally, you can set custom block gradient chain length and configure some other options.

-It uses MCJE 1.17 block textures by default.
-You can also use your assets — just replace the textures in the "input" folder (make sure all the textures you want to use are NOT transparent and have a 1:1 aspect ratio (16x16, 32x32 etc.)) and run blox2rgb.py (small Python script used to generate a list of RGB values from .pngs)

-HueBlocks is coded on JS + jQuery 3.6.0, and blox2rgb script is on Python 3.9 with PILLOW external library used for image editing.
+That's it!

+Additionally you can:<ul>
+<li>use custom chain lenght if you want to get bigger or smaller block gradient
+<li>pick starting/final colour from the block you want to start/end with
+<li>select a blocks preset (or even create your own!) if you want to generate a gradient using only specific blocks
+<li>switch between new (Jappa-nese) and old (Programmer's Art) textures if you're playing on legacy Minecraft versions
+<li>etc.</ul>

+HueBlocks uses MCJE 1.17.1 (Jappa-nese) and MCJE 1.12.2 (Programmer's Art) block textures.
+<br>Please note that <i>not every single</i> texture included — transparent, some non-solid and generally messy-textured blocks (like TNT block) were scrapped for the sake of better gradient generation quality.

+If you want to modify the blocksets or use your own presets, you can use blox2rgb.py — a simple Python script for autogeneration blockdata files.
+Check "blox2rgb" folder for more info

 <br><h1>Legal Notice</h1>
-<b>All the textures provided are taken directly from Minecraft Java Edition 1.17 and owned by Mojang Studios.
+<b>All the textures provided are taken directly from Minecraft Java Edition 1.17.1/1.12.2 and owned by Mojang Studios.
 I do not claim any rights on these, and all the textures provided are used only for demonstration purposes!</b>